gymrek-lab/gymreklab.github.io/doc/WDL.rst

 1. Grab an interactive node.
 2. Copy the config below to a location you want and modify it as necessary, and get your WDL workflow.
 3. Stand up the MySQL server (see below)
+4. Have singularity cache whatever containers you plan to use (see the Singularity section of the Expanse notes)
 4. To run the WDL in cromwell on the interactive node, run the command :code:`java -Dconfig.file=<path_to_config> -jar utilities/cromwell-84.jar run <path_to_WDL>`
 5. If you want to submit jobs for each task instead of running them directly on the interactive node, change which :code:`backend.default` is commented out in the config.